Shortly after its debut, I had the opportunity to cruise aboard Regent Seven Seas Cruises’ Seven Seas Explorer®.

 With nine restaurants, I ate very well morning, noon and night.

-In Compass Rose, I savored lobster bisque, a simple yet delicious mixed greens salad and my favorite – filet mignon, accompanied by my choice of sides (I went with brussel sprouts), and crème brulee for dessert.
+In Compass Rose, I savored lobster bisque, a simple yet delicious mixed greens salad and my favorite – filet mignon, accompanied by my choice of sides (I went with brussels sprouts), and crème brulee for dessert.

 Compass Rose is considered a specialty restaurant, even though it is the main dining room, because the entire left side of the menu includes a variety of choices, not only for each course, but also for the way the dish is prepared and the accompaniments.